 Helmets are basically dictated into two types: EPP (expanded polypropylene), and VN (Dual-density vinyl nitrile).

 EPP foam is a harder, typically black foam, which you may know from bicycle helmets.
 It often looks like Styrofoam, with visible cells.
 Because of the rigidity, it is typically lined with softer foam, meant to more cradle the head and create a more snug fit.
-Examples include the Warrior Krown 360 and LTE helmets, CCM V10, Reebok 11k, Bauerk Re-Akt, 9900, 7500, and IMS 11.0 helmets, Easton E700, E600.
-These are typically more expensive helmets than their VN counterparts.
+This type of foam is usually found in the higher price point helmets ranging from $100 – $200.
+These are typically more expensive helmets than their VN counterparts and will have more options for adjusting and fit.

 VN helmets are lined with a softer foam, that can be pushed or pinched and visibly indented momentarily.
 This foam is typically tan, gray, or black, and is usually not accompanied by other types of foam.
-Helmets that utilize the VN foam are the CCM V08, Reebok 4K, Easton E400, Bauer 5100 and 4500, and most other inexpensive helmet options.
+Helmets that utilize the VN foam are typically on the lower end of the price scale, usually $100 or less.

 Common wisdom seems to trend towards the idea that EPP helmets are more protective than VN, but there is no reliable data to support that.
 Because of the slight give in VN helmets, the helmet usually offers a tigher and more secure fit to the head, whereas an EPP helmet may have the tendency to have gaps and slipping if not a perfect fit.